Tony Defries: MainMan Group of Companies

-With Bowie on the brink of stardom (Ziggy Stardust hit #5 and Hunky Dory #3 on the UK charts and hundreds of Ziggy clones attended his concerts), Defries informed his staff "As far as RCA in America are concerned, the young man with red hair sitting at the end of this table is the biggest thing to come out of England since the Beatles.
+With Bowie on the brink of stardom (Ziggy Stardust hit No. 5 and Hunky Dory #3 on the UK charts and hundreds of Ziggy clones attended his concerts), Defries informed his staff "As far as RCA in America are concerned, the young man with red hair sitting at the end of this table is the biggest thing to come out of England since the Beatles.
 And if we get this right there’s every possibility we will be as big as the Beatles, if not bigger".
 Defries arranged to fly over American journalists to see Bowie live in preparation for his upcoming US tour.

 Defries instructed Tony Zanetta to set up the MainMan office in an Upper East Side New York apartment and he employed a cavalcade of exotic characters.
 The first North American concert date was September 22, in Cleveland for an audience of three thousand and the tour ended December 2 at Tower Theatre, Pennsylvania.
 After that first concert Defries had promised they would come back to play Cleveland in a bigger venue holding ten thousand people and that is exactly what they did.

 MainMan artists were among the best rock 'n rollers of their time, and the company's culture was to treat all their artists as equals and to ensure that all their needs were met.
 A lot of cash was spent as the artists had a high burn rate.
-Bowie was doing well, but "not selling anywhere near a Rolling Stones or Elton John-like level until 1975".
+Bowie was doing very well, but "not selling anywhere near a Rolling Stones or Elton John-like level until 1975".

 Defries saw Mick Ronson as an extraordinary musical talent and believed he could have a solo career and together they devised a course to stardom, starting with concerts at the Rainbow Theatre.
 According to Ronson "the question of whether those Rainbow concerts were good ones or bad is beside the point.
 The fact that I managed to sell the place out two nights running must mean that people thought I was worth seeing".
 Ronson's production and arrangements of notable albums such as Hunky Dory, Ziggy Stardust and Aladdin Sane showed his skills in the studio and in live playing.
 "Ronson made David Bowie’s new music bigger, tougher and sexier.
 He was the muscle in the mix," Bowie recalled, "Mick was the perfect foil for the Ziggy character, Ziggy and Mick were the personification of the rock & roll dualism".
 Ronson, who wrote the string arrangements for both Bowie's "Life on Mars?" and Lou Reed's "Perfect Day".
 John Mellencamp also said that Ronson helped save and arrange "Jack & Diane".